 The Alliance for a Healthier Generation was founded by the American Heart Association and the Clinton Foundation in response to the rapid increase in childhood obesity rates over the last three decades.

 Prior to taking on the role of Alliance CEO in 2013, Dr. Wechsler spent 18 years at the CDC, joining as a health scientist in 1995 and most recently serving as the Director of DASH from 2004 to May 2013.

 Dr. Wechsler earned a doctorate in health education from Teachers College, Columbia University, a master’s degree in public health from Columbia University, and a bachelor’s degree in journalism from Northwestern University.
 He entered the field of public health during his service as a Peace Corps Volunteer in Zaire.

 NRPA Senior Staff

-Anna Brent, Vice President of Finance and CFO, NRPA
+Anna Amselle, Vice President of Finance and CFO, NRPA